 - No Win No Fee Tattoo Compensation Claim

-Have you had a tattoo that has gone wrong?
-Were you left with the wrong design that was completely different from what you ordered?
-Did you suffer an infection that has led to an unsightly scar, or have you contracted a blood-borne infection that has had serious consequences?
-If you’re wondering whether any of these could lead to a compensation claim, then you may have found just the right information to help you.
 Within this guide, we cover all you may need to know when seeking tattoo injury compensation.
-We’ll cover what could be considered a tattoo artist’s fault, the types of infection you could receive from a tattoo that has not been done properly, and how we could help you make a claim for compensation.
-We’ll also provide some useful reading material at the bottom of this guide that could further assist you.
+We’ll cover what could be considered a tattoo artist’s fault, the types of infection you could receive from a tattoo that has not been done properly, and how we could help you make a tattoo negligence claim for compensation.

-If your tattoo artist has not adhered to basic standards for hygiene and good health and safety practices for clients and you suffer some kind of tattoo injury, you could claim compensation.
+If your tattoo artist has not adhered to basic standards for hygiene and good health and safety practices for clients and you suffer some kind of tattoo injury, you could make a tattoo negligence claim.
 There could be many ways in which you could be injured while getting a tattoo.
 These could include:

 - Injuries that occur within the tattoo parlour such as slips, trips and falls